Netherlands

 The Netherlands Tax and Customs Administration employs a cooperative compliance program dubbed ‘horizontal monitoring’ ('horizontaal toezicht' in Dutch).
 In 2020, a redesign of the program was announced to be effective as of 2023, grandfathering the period until then.

-Under the new scheme, three groups of taxpayers are identified: (i) the so-called ‘Top 100’ of largest and/or most influential Dutch taxpayers, (ii) other taxpayers that are denominated by Book 2, Title 9 of the civil code (required to publish annual accounts), and (iii) other taxpayers.
+Under the new scheme, three groups of taxpayers are identified: (i) the so-called ‘Top 100’ of largest and/or most influential Dutch taxpayers, (ii) other taxpayers that are denominated by Book 2, Title 9 of the civil code (obliged to publish annual accounts), and (iii) other taxpayers.
 The first group will be served under a so-called ‘individual compliance approach’.
 The second group may apply for an individualised approach through covenants.
 The third group can only use the cooperative compliance program under covenants of Fiscal Service Providers.
 PwC is one of the qualified service providers.
 Only taxpayers who are willing to be transparent and cooperative, having a modern approach of tax control, and auditably proving this can enter the new cooperative compliance program.

 On 11 September 2023, the Dutch Tax Authorities published the updated ‘Good Practices in Tax Control’.
 This should be read in conjunction with the previously updated ‘Guidelines on the Supervision on Large Businesses’ (2023, in Dutch).
 The 'Good Practices' are an answer to the questions that exist in practice regarding the design of tax control through a Tax Control Framework (TCF).
 The information is useful for organisations that participate in horizontal monitoring, but also for organisations that want more information about the design of a TCF.
+For more information, please read more here.

 The Dutch tax authorities will adjust the methods and intensity in which they perform their monitoring to the level of tax control of the taxpayer.
 Moreover, audits performed by the tax authorities may shift from reactive (tax audits over past years) to proactive (providing ‘assurance’ upfront and working with real-time data).
 Under horizontal monitoring, the company’s relationship with the Dutch tax authorities is based on trust, mutual understanding, and transparency.
-Horizontal monitoring can be applied to all tax types including, but not limited to, CIT, VAT, wage tax, and social security.
+Horizontal monitoring can be applied to all tax types including, but not limited to, CIT, VAT, customs, wage tax, and social security.

 Anti-abuse provisions